sureshbabu170302/sureshbabu170302/README.md

 - 📫 How to reach me *sureshbabu170302@gmail.com*

-- ⚡ Fun fact *The first time I ever moved away from home was participating in a job internship 300km away from my hometown.*
+- ⚡ Fun fact *The first time I ever moved away from home was for a internship which is 300km away from my hometown.*

 <h3 align="left">Connect with me:</h3>
 <p align="left">